michael-chi/gcp-handson/elasticsearch-pdf-fulltextsearch/readme.md

 }'
 ```

-Now, to ingest PDF to Elasticsearch, oberviously I need to first convert PDF content to Elasticsearch understandable format.
+Now, to ingest PDF to Elasticsearch, obviously I need to first convert PDF content to Elasticsearch understandable format.
 I do this via [node.js script](pdf-to-es-node/app.js)

 Once converted, follow `mapper-attachments` instruction to use below REST call to ingest PDF content.